zhangoose/singtweet/remake/README.md

 * not use regex
 * have more ok function names and stuff

 **i made a new folder because i still like looking back on my old shitty code i wrote like 1.5 years ago**

+i'm also a little sad that remaking this took me less than 1/6 of the time it took me to actually make this